asuprem/EdnaML/readme.md

     - Torchvision 0.4.0
     - kaptan 0.5.12

 Multi-GPU training is currently not supported.
-You will need to ensure torch recognizes only one GPU.
+You will need to ensure torch recognizes only one GPU, otherwise several functions will throw NotImplementedError().

 # Execution